matthieu-str/Regiopremise/Methodology.md

 added (see [Transportation section](#modeling-transportation-in-the-created-markets)).

 ### Modeling transportation in the created markets
-In the global export market and various national consumption markets created by regioinvent, transportation modes must be added.
-Regioinvent v1.2 only simply copies the transportation distribution of the original market (the one used for copy) and adds it to the new market.
+In the global production market and various national consumption markets created by regioinvent, transportation modes must be added.
+Regioinvent v1.3 only simply copies the transportation distribution of the original market (the one used for copy) and adds it to the new market.
 This simple copy and paste creates inconsistencies by adding transportation modes that are unadapted to the actual transportation that would occur between two countries.
 For example, there are processes of transportation by tanker for imports from Germany to Switzerland, which obviously makes no sense.
 In later version of